Lack of hydration is one of the main reasons your skin gets sallow, saggy, and dull-looking as you age.

 So the only logical solution is to over-exfoliate them to death and maintain a glowing complexion, right?
 Wrong!

-The mature skin cells on the surface of the skin are part of the natural moisturizing factors and are well adjusted to retain more moisture into the skin, so removing them will expose your skin to rapid moisture loss and even more dehydration.
+The mature skin cells on the skin’s surface are part of the natural moisturizing factors and are well adjusted to retain more moisture into the skin, so removing them will expose your skin to rapid moisture loss and even more dehydration.

 This is why you need to avoid harsh scrubs that contain nut kernels or excessive use of exfoliating acids as some of these are marketed as safe to be used even twice a day which is mindblowing to me.
 Absolutely do not do this!